SaiRitwik11/bellabeat-wellness-analysis/README.md

 ## What I Would Do Differently With More Data

 This analysis is built on 33 users over one month in 2016.
-The findings are directional and grounded in the data, but a larger dataset would enable:
+A larger dataset would enable:

 • Statistically significant segment analysis (requiring 300+ users).